 During FFYs 2021 to 2025, the MBTA will invest in several of its transit stations and parking facilities through its Stations and Facilities Program.
 These investments will improve specific subsystems or components or make more extensive repairs or upgrades to bring the facilities into a state of good repair and address ADA accessibility and other needs.
 Chapter 3 describes these investments in more detail.
-This set of investments includes the construction of a new commuter rail station in Chelsea (and the decommissioning of the existing station) and design work to address accessibility needs at Green Line stations and at commuter rail stations in Newton.
-The MBTA will also be making modifications to the Hingham Ferry Dock and making infrastructure improvements at the MBTA's Codman Yard facility, in part to accommodate new Red Line vehicles.
+This set of investments includes the construction of a new commuter rail station in Chelsea (and the decommissioning of the existing station); improvements to Forest Hills Station, Newton Highlands Station, Lynn Station and its parking garage, and stations along the Mattapan High Speed Line; reconstruction of Green Line surface stations; and design work to improve Green and Orange Line stations and commuter rail stations in Newton.
+The MBTA will also be installing new redundant elevators and replacing existing elevators at various stations, making modifications to the Hingham Ferry Dock, and making infrastructure improvements at the MBTA's Codman Yard facility, in part to accommodate new Red Line vehicles.
+The MBTA will also make improvements to commuter rail stations in Worcester and South Attleboro, which are outside of the Boston region but are part of the MBTA system.
 In addition, the Green Line Extension project will include investment in new stations as part of the expansion of service.
 Over time, these investments will improve the condition of MBTA facilities and also enhance accessibility and the customer experience.